Graduation and Degree Requirements

 COPYRIGHT AND INTELLECTUAL PROPERTY

 WCU requires a signed publishing agreement upon submission to The Graduate School through Digital Commons.
-This agreement grants the WCU Library the right to publish your master’s thesis or doctoral culminating project on the university’s website.
-You are required to observe all applicable federal and state laws and university requirements regarding copyrighting and intellectual property.
-No copyrighted material should be submitted as part of a master’s thesis or doctoral project unless all appropriate permissions have been granted with documentation to support its inclusion.
+This agreement grants the WCU Library the right to publish a thesis, dissertation or culminating project on the university’s website.
+Students are required to observe all applicable federal and state laws and university requirements regarding copyrighting and intellectual property.
+No copyrighted material should be submitted as part of a thesis, dissertation or culminating project unless all appropriate permissions have been granted with documentation to support its inclusion.
 Please see the following website for more guidance: Copyright & Intellectual Policy.

 Submitting a Thesis or Doctoral Culminating Project